 We have highlighted three priorities for monitoring of our attributes to sustain our Outstanding Universal Value in the short term due to current circumstances; these are:

 We recognise the other attributes will need to be monitored in the long term and as part of the periodic review.
 We will seek to use similar monitoring mechanisms as described under the Research Framework.

-Annex 2 summarises how this Plan will address the issues raised in the Technical Reviews from ICOMOS including where additional monitoring is required.
+Further information showing how UNESCO recommendations have been incorporated into the Plan summarise how this Plan will address the issues raised in the Technical Reviews from ICOMOS including where additional monitoring is required.

 Monitoring the implementation of transformative actions is identified in our key indicators, and we continue to develop and finalise our Monitoring Plan to identify the indicators to monitor delivery, how the strategies are supporting the Vision, State of the Park, and other reporting.